 What can we say about new physics before we even discover it?

-More recently, Grant Remmen and I have been working out how basic physical properties such as causality, unitarity, and analyticity restrict the possible ways new physics might appear.
+In the last few years, Grant Remmen and I have been working out how basic physical properties such as causality, unitarity, and analyticity restrict the possible ways new physics might appear.
 In 1908.09845 we discovered these properties impose a number of bounds on the Standard Model Effective Field Theory (EFT).
 Strikingly, the signatures of new physics are often forced to be correlated between different experiments.
 For example, models which predict higher order contributions to the neutron's electric dipole moment, must also produce a modification at the same order to jet signatures at the Large Hadron Collider.
 As we showed in 2004.02885, these ideas can be extended to fermions, revealing detailed restrictions of the allowed flavour structure that can possibly emerge.